krashevski/reincarnation-backup-kit/docs/EN/README_GIT_BRANCHES_EN.md

 ## 📝 Mini-sequence for updating main from a feature branch for README

-1. Go to main and update it from GitHub:
+1. Go to main and update from GitHub:
 ```bash
 git checkout main
 git pull origin main